Radhika Garg

 Ph.D.
 Candidate, Computer Science, Northwestern University

-During my internship at Meta FAIR (AI4Crypto) with Dr. Kristin Lauter, I built transformer-based distinguishers targeting the EA-LPN hardness assumption, bridging deep learning and cryptographic analysis.
+I am currently a research intern at Silence Laboratories, working on threshold cryptography and compilers for MPC.
+Previously, I interned at Meta FAIR (AI4Crypto) with Dr. Kristin Lauter, where I built transformer-based distinguishers targeting the EA-LPN hardness assumption, bridging deep learning and cryptographic analysis.

 I received my B.Tech. in Computer Science from the Indian Institute of Technology Roorkee in 2022.